-China retaliates by closing U.S. consulate in Chengdu
+China retaliates by closing U.S. Consulate in Chengdu

-July 24 (UPI) -- China on Friday ordered the United States to close its consulate in southwestern Chengdu, in retaliation against the closure this week of Beijing's consulate in Houston.
+July 24 (UPI) -- China on Friday ordered the United States to close its consulate in southwestern Chengdu, as U.S. agents took over Beijing's Houston Consulate less than an hour after diplomats were ordered to vacate.

-In a statement, the Chinese Ministry of Foreign Affairs said it has notified the U.S. Embassy in China that its license to operate the Chengdu U.S. consulate general has been revoked and that it must stop all activities there.
+In a statement, the Chinese Ministry of Foreign Affairs said it notified the U.S. Embassy in China that its license to operate the Chengdu U.S. Consulate general has been revoked and that it must stop all activities there.

 "The measure by China is a legitimate and necessary response to the unjustified act by the U.S.," the ministry said.
 "The current situation in China-U.S. relations is not what China desires to see, and the U.S. is responsible for all this."